vladen/aerobus/spec/readme.md

 <a name="aerobussection-subscribefunction0-function1"></a>
 ## #subscribe(@function0, @function1)
-subscribes @function to all united channels.
+subscribes @function to all #channels.

 ```js
 var section = aerobus()('test1', 'test2'),